List of 100 Bullets characters: Jack Daw (a.k.a. "The Monster")

-First appeared in issue #21 (and previously, obscured in a Cole's flashback sequence in issue #10).
+Jack Daw first appeared in issue #21 (and previously, obscured in Cole's flashback sequence in issue #10).
 Jack's life was ruled by a heroin addiction while he worked occasional odd jobs as a bouncer in Boston.
 He was given an attaché by Graves that was (apparently) the only one containing a picture of its recipient, essentially prompting him to commit suicide.
 After receiving the attaché, Jack instead carried on with his life of addiction and crime.

 Jack and his friend Mikey later made their way toward Atlantic City, where they ran across a business run by Mikey's cousin: a zoo full of wild animals that, for a fee, could be "hunted" by mafiosi for thrills.
 When a caged tiger brought back vague memories of his previous life, it is revealed that Jack was a Minuteman at the time of the events of Atlantic City, and that after being deactivated, he had merely descended into a pattern of substance abuse fueled by depressive self-loathing that had been established much earlier in his life.

 After the personal revelation, Jack parted ways with Mikey, kicked his heroin habit once and for all, and took up bareknuckle street boxing in Atlantic City.
 Graves, openly scornful of the waste that Jack has made of his life, seemed reluctant to reactivate him before he could fully overcome his erratic and dangerous tendencies.
 Lono then fully reactivated Jack, though whether this was under direct instruction from Shepherd, Graves, or by his own inclination is unknown.